amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

 - Individual vertices $$v_1$$ to $$v_n$$ are all members of $$V$$
   - \$`V = \{v_1, v_2,..., v_n\}`$
   - vertices can exist independently without being connected to any edges
   - in most cases however, vertices are connected one or multiple edges
+  - total number of nodes in a graph $\text{mode}(V)$ is commonly called the order of the graph

 - Individual edges $$e_1$$ to $$e_m$$ are all members of $$E$$
   - \$`E = \{e_1, e_2, ...e_k,..., e_m\}`$